aem-design/aemdesign-ansible-roles/README.md

 6. Manually move updated molecule config into the sumbodule and commit

+7. Run `molecule test` to full process works, if it does not don't bother committing.

 Sub folder with your new role will be created.

 ## Testing